Capacitor: AC circuits

 where j is the imaginary unit and ω is the angular frequency of the sinusoidal signal.
 The −j phase indicates that the AC voltage V = ZI lags the AC current by 90°: the positive current phase corresponds to increasing voltage as the capacitor charges; zero current corresponds to instantaneous constant voltage, etc.

 Impedance decreases with increasing capacitance and increasing frequency.
 This implies that a higher-frequency signal or a larger capacitor results in a lower voltage amplitude per current amplitude – an AC "short circuit" or AC coupling.
 Conversely, for very low frequencies, the reactance is high, so that a capacitor is nearly an open circuit in AC analysis – those frequencies have been "filtered out".

 Capacitors are different from resistors and inductors in that the impedance is inversely proportional to the defining characteristic; i.e., capacitance.

-A capacitor connected to a sinusoidal voltage source causes a displacement current to flow through it.
+A capacitor connected to an alternating voltage source has a displacement current to flowing through it.
 In the case that the voltage source is V0cos(ωt), the displacement current can be expressed as:

 At sin(ωt) = −1, the capacitor has a maximum (or peak) current whereby I_{0} = ωCV_{0}.
 The ratio of peak voltage to peak current is due to capacitive reactance (denoted XC).

 XC approaches zero as ω approaches infinity.
 If XC approaches 0, the capacitor resembles a short wire that strongly passes current at high frequencies.
 XC approaches infinity as ω approaches zero.
 If XC approaches infinity, the capacitor resembles an open circuit that poorly passes low frequencies.

 The current of the capacitor may be expressed in the form of cosines to better compare with the voltage of the source:

 In this situation, the current is out of phase with the voltage by +π/2 radians or +90 degrees, i.e. the current leads the voltage by 90°.